-Pacific Golden Plover is among the prettiest of waders that can be seen on the beaches of the Pacific Northwest.
+Pacific Golden Plover is among the prettiest waders that can be seen on the beaches of the Pacific Northwest.

-Pacific Golden Plover migrates, feed and roost in large flocks, usually up to 50, but can be in much larger flocks when food is plentiful.
+Pacific Golden Plover migrates, feeds, and roost in large flocks, usually up to 50, but can be in much larger flocks when food is plentiful.
 Pacific golden plovers breed in Alaska in June and July.
 Males usually return to the same nest site, even to the same spot.
 They form monogamous pairs.
 Their excellent camouflage allows them to simply nest on the ground.

-Breeding plumage consists of bright gold-flecked upperparts that become mottled with black and gold, the face and rest of underparts are black with a light band from the forehead along the head and down the sides of the breast to the flanks.
+Breeding plumage consists of bright gold-flecked upperparts that become mottled with black and gold, the face and rest of the underparts are black with a light band from the forehead along with the head and down the sides of the breast to the flanks.
 The non-breeding plumage is grey-brown with gold speckles and a belly white.

 Golden plovers are long-distance fliers, after breeding in the Arctic, these plovers migrate to spend winter almost halfway around the world to winter in Hawaii, Fiji, the South Pacific, all the way to New Zealand.